Wildcat Demo Team: Westland Lynx (2001 - 2014)

 The 2010 Black Cats display team were led by Lieutenant Becky Frater, RN, piloting ‘Black 1’, with Lieutenant Chris Chambers, RN, in charge of ‘Black 2’.
 Lieutenant Frater was the only female helicopter pilot in the Royal Navy and the first female pilot to fly in and lead the Royal Navy Black Cats.
 Rear Admiral Tom Cunningham, Assistant Chief of the Naval Staff (Aviation & Carriers), provided sign-off for the 2010 Black Cats team to display.

 The 2011 display programme was announced in March, with fifteen airshows in the schedule between May and October and the team prepared by practising both the Pairs and Solo display routines.
 Once again it was Rear Admiral Tom Cunningham, RN, who authorised the display on 12 May, with the previous year’s ‘Black 2’, Lieutenant Chris Chambers, RN, now team leader and flying ‘Black 1’ along with Lieutenant Dave Fleming, RN, in ‘Black 2’.

+Westland Lynx; Southport Airshow two Royal Navy Black cats pass close together.

 Again it was the Assistant Chief of Naval Staff (Aviation & Carriers), Rear Admiral Tom Cunningham, RN, who authorised the display, this time for the 2012 display season, which initially had thirteen venues scheduled between May and October 2012.
-The 2011 'Black 2' was now Team Leader and 'Black 1', Lieutenant Dave Fleming, RN, and the new 'Black 2' was Lieutenant Ian Brannighan, RN.
+The previous year's 'Black 2' was now Team Leader and 'Black 1', Lieutenant Dave Fleming, RN and the new 'Black 2' was Lieutenant Ian Brannighan, RN.

 The Black Cats team put out a message that the 2013 display season would consist of a solo Westland Lynx HMA.8 display.
 The decision was based around the age of the Westland Lynx helicopter airframes and the impending retirement of the type, versus the Royal Navy’s current front line operational needs, along with the introduction of the AgustaWestland Wildcat HMA.2 and the training requirements on that type for the, at that time, existing Fleet Air Arm pilots, air observers and air engineering ranks.
-The 2013 display season pilot was Lieutenant AJ Thompson, RN, who had previously been 'Black 2' during the 2009 display season.
+The 2013 display season pilot was Lieutenant A.J.
+Thompson, RN, who had previously been 'Black 2' during the 2009 display season.